MARCH 2026

 Upcoming Meetings

-Our next meeting is Wednesday, February 11 at noon.
+Our next meeting is Wednesday, March 11 at noon.
 Register here to receive details for both in-person and online options.

 We meet in person AND online via Google Meet the second Wednesday of each month at noon.
 Many of us join during our lunch break.
 Everyone is welcome and encouraged to participate.
 In fact, our goal is to have representation from all walks of life, to better meet the needs of the whole community.